cs-sst/cs-sst.github.io/publications.md

 permalink: /publications/
 ---

+<h1>2017</h1>
+Saginbekov S., Jhumka A., Mademikhanov Y., A Lower Bound on the Number of Nodes with Multiple Slots in Wireless Sensor Networks with Multiple Sinks, 6th International Conference on Sensor Networks (SENSORNETS 2017), Accepted, 2017.

 <h1>2016</h1>
 Cerone A., Human-Oriented Formal Modelling of Human-Computer Interaction: Practitioners’ and Students’ Perspectives, Software Technologies: Applications and Foundations (STAF 2016 Collocated Workshops: HOFM), Vol. 9946 of Lecture Notes in Computer Science, Springer, 2016, pages 232-241.